Backendless/ios-SDK/README.md

     pod 'Backendless-ios-SDK', '~>3.0.0'

-    The first line specifies the platform and its minimum supported version, the second line specifies the pod name and the minimum its version which you need.
+    The first line specifies the platform and its minimum supported version, the second line specifies the pod name and its minimum version you need.

 - Save Podfile, return to Terminal window and run $ pod install.
 Once all of the pod data is downloaded, Xcode project workspace file will be created.
 This should be the file you use everyday to create your app.
 - Open .xcworkspace file to launch your project, and build it.